Kootingal

 Population growth drivers in Kootingal are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Kootingal's population is estimated at around 2,571 as of Nov 2025.
-This reflects an increase of 258 people (11.2%) since the 2021 Census, which reported a population of 2,313 people.
-The change is inferred from the resident population of 2,500 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 80 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Kootingal as of Feb 2026 is around 2,607.
+This reflects an increase of 294 people since the 2021 Census, which reported a population of 2,313 people.
+The change is inferred from the resident population of 2,500 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 75 validated new addresses since the Census date.
 This level of population equates to a density ratio of 31 persons per square kilometer.
-Kootingal's 11.2% growth since the 2021 census exceeded the SA4 region (4.6%) and the non-metro area, marking it as a growth leader in the region.
+The suburb's 12.7% growth since the 2021 census exceeded the SA4 region (4.9%) and the Rest of NSW, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by interstate migration contributing approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Moving forward, an above median population growth of non-metropolitan areas nationally is projected, with Kootingal expected to grow by 365 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 8.3% in total over the 17 years.
+Moving forward, an above median population growth of non-metropolitan areas nationally is projected, with the suburb expected to grow by 364 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population